testfairy/docs/docs/020_App_Distribution/200_Landing_Pages.md

 * **Add custom CSS:**  see [here](https://docs.testfairy.com/FAQ/Landing_Page_Customization.html) for customizing the appearance of the landing page.

 Once you make changes to the settings you need to save them for them to take effect.
-You can preview the changes using the **Preview landing page** button.
+You can preview the changes using the `Preview landing page` button.

+In case you want to use a recruitment process (formally called __opt-in__) press the `Open Recruit Page` Button - it is the landing page with an email field where testers can add thier email.
+You can send out the page URL.
+Make sure to change the permissions to _Open Beta_ so the page will be visable to all.